lucianoayres/satoshi/README.md

 ## What's Satoshi?

-**Satoshi** is a crypto-bot that automates your monthly cryptocurrency investments on **Mercado Bitcoin**, making it effortless to grow your crypto portfolio with scheduled PIX transfers.
+**Satoshi** is a crypto-bot that automates your monthly cryptocurrency investments on **Mercado Bitcoin**, making it effortless to grow your crypto portfolio.
 This solution is entirely under your control, relying solely on your own setup without dependency on third-party applications.

-Please note that Satoshi is **not an official application** of Mercado Bitcoin.
+-   NOTE: Satoshi is **not an official application** of Mercado Bitcoin.

 ## Features